iratahack/m68k-elf-gcc/README.md

   * The output of this script are two tar-balls.
 One containing GCC for Ubuntu and one for Windows.
 * build_gcc_mingw.sh
   * Used to build GCC natively in an msys2 (mingw32) environment on Windows.
-  * The script will copy the needed DLL's into the GCC binry directory.
+  * The script will copy the needed DLL's into the GCC `bin` directory.

 ## Github Actions